demisto/demisto-sdk/demisto_sdk/commands/init/README.md

 This will create a new pack named "My_Pack" under the "Packs" directory in content repo, and add an author image that will be presented under PUBLISHER section in marketplace.
 Image file will be created under pack root directory.

-`demisto-sdk init --pack -n My_Pack -xsiam`
+`demisto-sdk init --pack -n My_Pack --xsiam`

 This will create a new pack named "My_Pack" under the "Packs" directory in content repo, and add the relevant empty XSIAM directories under "My_Pack" directory.

-`demisto-sdk init --integration -n MyNewIntegration -o path/Packs/My_Pack/Integration`
+`demisto-sdk init --integration -n MyNewIntegration -o path/Packs/My_Pack/Integration --xsiam`

 This will create a new integration named MyNewIntegrationEventCollector within "path/Packs/My_Pack/Integration" directory, In addition, this will create the relevant folders and files for parsing rules and modeling rules under My_Pack.